I call this one “some kids on Foss”, colorized, ca. 2017

 Not really a drunk eating option so much as a late night place.
 Wesleyan’s student-run coffee shop.
 Usually open as soon as the daytime coffee places (Pi, Usdan) close.
 Housed in Albritton, Espwesso always smells like strong black coffee, plays a beautiful collection of music, and feels like a warm hug.
 Don’t forget about Espwesso Pweview Night!!

 Where people go when they actually leave Wesleyan’s campus.
-Boasts restaurants with a surprising range of different cuisines to try, a Rite Aid (soon Walgreens), and Metro.
+Boasts restaurants with a surprising range of different cuisines to try and Metro (RIP Rite Aid, gone but never forgotten).
 Also is home to a variety of community organizations, such as the Buttonwood, which hosts a variety of local musicians and comedians.